List of UK top-ten singles in 2007: Multiple entries

 Three British acts in the form of Girls Aloud, Mark Ronson and Take That all achieved three top 10 entries in 2007, along with German dance group Cascada and American singer Justin Timberlake.
 Take That, who only returned unexpectedly as a four-piece in late 2006 following a ten-year hiatus, had a very successful year, as "Shine" was a number-one single and "Rule the World" reached number two behind Leona Lewis' "Bleeding Love" in October 2007.
 "Patience" had also reached number-one in 2006 and remained in the top 10 at the beginning of 2007.

-Girls Aloud added another number-one to their collection: "Walk This Way", a cover of the Run DMC and Aerosmith for Comic Relief with Sugababes.
+Girls Aloud added another number-one to their collection: "Walk This Way", a cover of the Run DMC and Aerosmith song, for Comic Relief with Sugababes.
 "Sexy!
 No No No..." peaked at number five in September, while "Call the Shots" ended their year in December, reaching number three.
 Mark Ronson's "Stop Me" was a number two entry in April.
 He produced Lily Allen's cover of "Oh My God" originally by Kaiser Chiefs, which reached number eight in July, as well as Amy Winehouse's interpretation of The Zutons' "Valerie", peaking at number two in October.

 Dance group Cascada's total included "Truly Madly Deeply" from the end of 2006, when it had peaked at number four.
 "Miracle" landed at number eight in March and "What Hurts the Most" sneaked into the top 10 in the week before Christmas.
 Justin Timberlake had one more entry in addition to "Give It to Me" and "Ayo Technology".
 "What Goes Around.../...Comes Around" made it to number four in March.